zydou/arti/doc/dev/rpc-book/src/rpc-meta-spec.md

-# Arti RPC protocol design
+# The Arti RPC protocol

 ## Preliminaries